 Please make sure you complete your homework weekly, five reads every week, arrive in the correct PE kit and have an attendance of 96% or above to be ‘In It To Win It’!

-We are looking forward to a fantastic year together in 1P, and we hope to continue to:
+We are looking forward to another fantastic term in 1P, and we hope to continue to:

 'Be the Best we can Be'.